v0rtex20k/hyperant/README.md

 As before, file "scripts/run-hypercube.sh" acts as a makefile for my backend C++ code, which is freshly compiled each time I run it.
-To run the python file, do `$ python3 ui_hypercube.py` and wait for the GUI to pop up.
-Note that somtimes it takes a minute or two for the code to start drawing as you travel to higher dimensions.
+To run the python file, do `$ hyperant-ui` or `$ hyperant-gui` and wait for the GUI to pop up.
+Note that sometimes it takes a minute or two for the code to start drawing as you travel to higher dimensions.
 To start the animation, just fill in the fields in the UI popup (ndim >=1, nthreads >=1, etc) and hit "Compute".
 If you want to change certain parameter settings, hit "End" and repeat these steps to launch again.
-Technically if you spam "Compute" with new parameters it will actually work, but it's a bit wonky, so the reccomended behavior is just to terminate the script and start again.
+Technically if you spam "Compute" with new parameters it will actually work, but it's a bit wonky, so the recommended behavior is just to terminate the script with the "End" button (avoid Control-C) and start again.

 ----------------------------->>> Conlusion <<-----------------------------------